pgtipping/Synthalyst/memory-bank/activeContext.md

 - **UI Enhancement with Animated Logo**: Implemented a subtle, professional animation for the Synthalyst logo to enhance brand identity while maintaining a professional appearance.

 - **Blog Systems Implementation**: Implemented Phase 1 of The Synth Blog enhancements, focusing on global accessibility, content creation guide integration, and LLM-assisted blog creation.
 This addresses the core functionality issues identified in the blog implementation plan.

+## Recent Changes

+- Updated Memory Bank files (2025-03-09 17:30:00)

+  - Reviewed all Memory Bank files to ensure they accurately reflect the current state of the project
+  - Updated activeContext.md with the latest information on current focus areas and recent changes
+  - Updated progress.md with the latest achievements and current status
+  - Ensured all Memory Bank files are properly formatted and organized
+  - Verified that all headings have timestamps to avoid duplicates

 - Implemented The Synth Blog Phase 1 (2025-03-09 15:00:00)